Soundboard for Discord

 • Server-only (not in DMs)

 Discord's built-in soundboard is designed for quick meme clips shared within a server.
 LitPads is a professional custom soundboard built for musicians, streamers, DJs, and gamers who want full control over their audio.
-The setup requires a one-time five-minute installation of BlackHole, and after that everything works automatically.
+The setup requires a one-time two-minute installation of LitLink, and after that everything works automatically.

 What Do You Need to Get Started?

-You need four things: LitPads (free or Pro), BlackHole 2ch (a free virtual audio driver), macOS 12 Monterey or later, and the Discord desktop app.
-The entire setup takes about five minutes and works with any Mac, including Apple Silicon models.
+You need four things: LitPads (free or Pro), LitLink (a free virtual audio driver with mic passthrough), macOS 14 Sonoma or later, and the Discord desktop app.
+The entire setup takes about two minutes and works with any Mac, including Apple Silicon models.

 • LitPads free from the Mac App Store, Pro unlocks EQ, MIDI, and hotkeys for $14.99